 Job losses: Major cuts since the start of the pandemic

-The Evening Standard last week announced a round of approximately 115 redundancies after its advertising revenue took a blow.
+Debenhams said it would cut around 2,500 roles, while the Holiday Inn owner said it would part ways with 650 of its staff around the world.

-WH Smith, DW Sports and Pizza Express all said they were laying off more than 1,000 members of their staff.
+It comes as the Office for National Statistics said that 730,000 people have been taken off payrolls since the beginning of the crisis in March.

-Here is a list of British employers which have announced major job cuts since the start of the lockdown.
+Here is a list of some of the major British employers that have announced major job cuts since the start of the lockdown.

 – Major potential job losses announced since March 23: